RocketScientist512/netflix_gpt/README.md

 - Implemented Sign Out feature
 - Update profile api call
 - Fetch movies from TMDB Movies
+- Bug fix : for sign up user displayName and profile picture update
+- Bug fix : If user is not logged in, take them to sign in page and if logged in, take them to /browse all the time.
+- Unsubscribed to the onAuthStateChange callback.
+- Added hardcoded values to the constant files.
+- Register for TMDB API and create an application there.
+Then get access token.
+- From the documentation get data from NOW PLAYING movies list.
+Pass the options in the constants file to be re-used.
+- Custom Hook for now playing movies
+- Create a movie slice
+- Update store with movies data
+- Planning for main container & secondary container
+- Fetch data for trailer video
+- Update store with Trailer video data
+- Embedded the Youtube video & make it autoplay and mute.
+- Added tailwind classes to make the Main container YT video look good.

 # Features we are going to build
 - Login / sign up